 Teach Students: 1c.
 Planning Emotional Regulation

-Introduce the concept of regulating emotional reactions to students by showing this short video on Emotions and the Brain (Sentis, 2012): https://youtube.com/watch?v=xNY0AAUtH3g.
-After watching the video, explain to students that we all feel a range of emotions every day, but it’s important to identify and regulate how we express them.
+Introduce the concept of regulating emotional reactions to students by showing this short video Emotions and the Brain (Sentis, 2012).
+After watching the video, explain to students that we all feel a range of emotions every day but that it’s important to identify and regulate how we express them.
 As a result, we have more control over emotional reactions when using coping mechanisms or calming strategies.

 1c.
 Reflect and Apply: Think about a time when you recently experienced an emotional reaction:

 - What emotions were you feeling?
 What physiological changes did you experience because of the emotions?

 - What coping strategies did you use to manage your emotional reaction?